severalnines/docs/dsl.rst

 * ``list host.sqlStats(startTime, endTime)``
 	Returns a list with the sql server statistics of the host.
 The fields in the map are described in the CmonSqlStats properties section.
 If the requested data is not collected for some reason the #N/A error is returned.
 See the `Obtaining and processing statistical information`_ section for some examples.

+* ``list host.mongoStats(startTime, endTime)``
+	Returns a list with the mongo server statistics of the host.
+The fields in the map are described in the CmonSqlStats properties section.
+If the requested data is not collected for some reason the #N/A error is returned.
+See the `Obtaining and processing statistical information`_ section for some examples.

 * ``list host.networkInfo()``
 	Returns a list of maps, one list item for each monitored network interface.
 The fields in the map are documented in the CmonNetworkStats properties section.